haddasbronfman/cloudland-otel-workshop/README.md

     provider.register();
     ```

-**Note what we did:** we used OTel SDK - created a procesor, chose a collector, and an exporter.
+**Note what we did:** we used the OTel SDK - created a processor, chose a collector, and an exporter.
 Now traces will be produced by OTel for each HTTP request our application will get.
 Those traces will be sent to the collector we defined using the exporter we defined.

 ## Step 3 - use `tracer.js` in the app